savaslabs/savaslabs.github.io/_posts/2019-11-06-using-tailwind-for-css.md

 ### Here are some of the highlights of Tailwind:
 - Tailwind doesn’t come with pre-built components or opinionated styles.
 It simply provides [low-level utility classes](https://tailwindcss.com/docs/utility-first/) to help get you up and running quickly.
-- Tailwind focuses on mobile-first design and makes it very easy to build [responsive](https://tailwindcss.com/docs/responsive-design) elements and pages.
+- Tailwind focuses on mobile-first design and makes it easy to build [responsive](https://tailwindcss.com/docs/responsive-design) elements and pages.
-- While it focuses on utility classes, it’s very easy to make your own components by [extracting component classes](https://tailwindcss.com/docs/extracting-components/).
+- While it focuses on utility classes, it’s easy to make your own components by [extracting component classes](https://tailwindcss.com/docs/extracting-components/).
 - It’s extremely [customizable](https://getbootstrap.com/docs/4.3/components).

 For us, an opinionated framework like Bootstrap doesn’t always make sense.
 After having a positive experience using Tailwind, we decided to go all-in.